50 to 125 kilograms (110 to 275 pounds)

-This amphibious antelope lives in thickly vegetated, muddy swamps, and marshes.
+This swamp-dwelling antelope lives in thickly vegetated, muddy swamps, and marshes.
 Sitatungas are still found in small numbers in Saiwa Swamp National Park near Kitale, Rift Valley Province, Kenya as well as in larger populations around Lake Victoria, the Selous Game Reserve in Tanzania, and several river basins in Uganda.

 These antelopes eat bulrushes, sedges, and the leaves of bushes in the swamps as well as grass in adjacent riverine forests.
 They will also eat fallen fruit and chew the bark of some trees and bushes.